Inoxiamo/copy-deployment/README.md

 ./copy-deployment.sh -n default -d api -l app
 ```

-This will create a new deployment named api-test in the default namespace, with 1 replica and modified labels to differentiate it from the original.
+This will create a new deployment named *api-test-debug* in the default namespace, with 1 replica and modified labels to differentiate it from the original.

 ## How It Works